bukzor/pytest-codeowners/README.md

 > [!NOTE]
-> Forked via pypi from https://github.com/Iress/pytest-codeowners
+> Forked via pypi from https://pypi.org/project/pytest-codeowners/
 >
-> I extracted this from their pip package because I I extracted this from their
+> I extracted this from their pip package because I can't get to the git repo
-> pip package can't get to the git repo.
-Apparently they have a policy blocking
+> (<https://github.com/Iress/pytest-codeowners>).
+Apparently they have a policy
-> all US IP I extracted this from their pip package adresses on their github
-> org?
+> in their github org that blocks all US IPs?

 # pytest-codeowners